Pages

 Scammell Pioneer R100 Heavy Artillery Tractor

-towing a 7.,2 inches heavy howitzer
+towing a 7,2-inch heavy howitzer Mk I

 Scammell Pioneer R100 Heavy Artillery Tractor